-Difference Between Data Analytics and Predictive Analytics
+Difference Between Data Analytics vs Predictive Analytics

 Source: Google Image

 - Descriptive Analytics: This type summarizes or turns data into relevant information.
 In other words, it outlined what had occurred.
 This type of analytics has some meaningful impact but won’t be much helpful in forecasting.